vdobler/ht/README.md

 Installation
 ------------

-Installing ht should be simple if Go 1.5 (pre beta is okay) and git are available and working:
+Installing ht should be simple if Go 1.5 and git are available and working:
 * Run `GO15VENDOREXPERIMENT=1 go get github.com/vdobler/ht/cmd/ht`
   which should download, compile and install everything.
 * Run `$GOPATH/bin/ht help` to get you started.